arakur/LargeScaleInteractingSystems/README.md

-# Some Implementations for the Large Scale Interacting Systems
+# Some Implementations for the Large Scale Interacting Systems (for research)

 Scripts and modules for the research of the large scale interacting systems with Julia[Julia].
-It totally refers to [BKS].
+This totally refers to [BKS].

 This project is quite under construction and mainly for our own research.
 Current status: